Last Updated on

-Enjoy a total maxillofacial x-ray system that has the ability for a 3D upgrade, use film or digital, as well as add tomographic and/or cephalometic abilities without the need to purchase more equipment.
-The Planmeca ProMAX 2D Panoramic is extravagant while at the same time easy to use.
+Enjoy a total maxillofacial x-ray system that has the ability for a 3D upgrade, use film or digital, as well as add tomographic and cephalometric skills without the need to purchase more equipment.
+The Planmeca ProMax 2D Panoramic is extravagant while at the same time easy to use.

-A Selectively Compliant Robotic Arm is capable of up to 30 various picture programs that include panoramic and cephalometic imaging.
+A Selectively Compliant Robotic Arm is capable of up to 30 various picture programs that include panoramic and cephalometric imaging.
 Take care of all your dental clinic’s x-ray needs with this machine.
-Simply upgrade as desired with the convenience of software upgrades.
+Upgrade as desired with the convenience of software upgrades.

 For practices that specialize in offering pediatric services, the Gendex Orthoralix 8500 DDE is a machine made for you.
-It isn’t exclusively for pediatric exams, meaning it can be used for standard exams as well.
-A multi-motorized arm rotator offers easy maneuvering capabilities for precise imaging for typical and panoramic x-rays.
+It isn’t exclusively for pediatric exams, meaning it can be used for regular exams as well.
+A multi-motorized arm rotator offers easy maneuvering capabilities for precise imaging for standard and panoramic x-rays.

-The convenience of a built-in LAN connection allows images to instantly be available on all computers connected to the network.
+The convenience of a built-in LAN connection allows images to be available on all computers connected to the network instantly.
 This helps to save time, increases the overall efficiency, making for a more productive office.

 If you are considering choosing Shinoda Dental for your dental x-ray machine provider, remember this: we offer a 30-day money back guarantee for any dental equipment that turns out to be defective, faulty, or not as described.
 Shinoda Dental are so confident that you will be satisfied which is why we offer this guarantee.

-At Shinoda Dental, we take great care in handling our clients orders and addressing feedback.
-We care about providing the best service possible to your practice so you can provide the best dental care to your patients.
-Anytime you need anything in terms of a dental x-ray machine, dental supplies and equipment, we got your back.
+At Shinoda Dental, we take great care in handling our client’s orders and addressing feedback.
+We care about providing the best service possible for your practice so you can provide the best dental care to your patients.
+Anytime you need anything in terms of a dental x-ray machine, dental supplies, and equipment; we got your back.
 Customer will not be disappointed with Shinoda Dental service and products!